 This book and accompanying CD provide background, activities and resources to in corporate the CCSS into your work with students.

-Watch this interview with Deborah Dixon, ASHA's Director of School Services for more information on the product.
+Watch this interview with ASHA's former Director of School Services, Deborah Dixon, for more information on the product.

 What You Need to Know About IDEA 2004: Responsiveness to Intervention

-The IRIS Center, in collaboration with the Tennessee State Board of Education and the TN State Improvement Grant, announces four online modules on response to intervention (RTI).
+The IRIS Center, in collaboration with the Tennessee State Board of Education and the Tennessee State Improvement Grant, announces four online modules on response to intervention (RTI).

-LD OnLine offers accurate and up-to-date information about learning disabilities and related issues.
-Learn more about LD and what you can do to help children achieve their full potential.
+LD OnLine offers accurate and up-to-date information about learning disabilities and RTI.

 National Center for Learning Disabilities (NCLD)